 Have you ever cooked with bulgur?
 I bought it on a whim recently, and was excited and curious to try it out.
 Upon doing a little research, I found that bulgur is a cereal food made from many different wheat species, and can be used to substitute rice or couscous.

 I went looking for recipe ideas and found a vegan chili from Naturally Ella.
 I used that as a guideline and couldn’t resist tossing in a few more veggies.
 It’s definitely worth noting that I bought quick-cooking bulgur from Trader Joe’s, cutting the cooking time way down (about 10-15 minutes instead of 45).
 So if you have regular bulgur, you’ll need to let it simmer longer.
-I found it to be a wonderful substitute for the meat you’d find in traditional chili – it really thickened it up and made it hearty.
-Hope you enjoy too!
+I found it to be a wonderful substitute for the meat you’d find in traditional chili.
+It really thickened up the texture and made it extra cozy and hearty.
+Hope you enjoy if you give it a try too!

 Bulgur Vegetable Chili